markedjs/marked/docs/CONTRIBUTING.md

 The PR templates include checklists for both the submitter and the reviewer, which, in most cases, will not be the same person.

+## Marked makeup

+### Entry point

+1. marked():

+### Variables

+1. var block: Regex grammar for block-level HTML elements.
+2. var inline: Regex grammar for inline-level HTML elements.
+3. var baseUrls: ...
+4. var originIndependentUrl: ...

+### Functions

+1. escape(): ...
+2. unescape(): ...
+3. edit(): ...
+4. resolveUrl(): ...
+5. noop(): ...
+6. merge(): Merges one or more objects to create a new object.
+(Replace with  Object.assign when using ES6+)

+### Objects (in procedural order)

+1. Lexer: Source from marked() is turned into tokens (??).
+2. Parser: Tokens are parsed for block elements (??).
+3. InlineLexer: Tokens from Parser are converted to inline tokens (??).
+4. Renderer: All tokens are turned into block-level HTML element strings (??).
+5. TextRenderer: All Renderer tokens are turned into inline-level HTML element strings (??).

 ## Scripts

 When it comes to NPM commands, we try to use the native scripts provided by the NPM framework.